-- O Based on the results of investigations and research into trafficking in persons carried out at the National Women's Education Center of Japan between FY2005 and FY2010, the center has produced display panels and leaflets titled "Eliminating trafficking in persons and violence against women" regarding the importance of raising awareness of trafficking in persons and also made this information available online. - O In 2022, the Ministry of Foreign Affairs designated two periods (a two-week period from February 18 to March 3 (implemented) and another two-week period stipulated by each prefectural government between July and October) as campaign periods for strengthening screening to prevent the improper acquisition of travel documents through identity theft.
-During these campaign periods, passport offices in each prefecture and municipality commissioned by its prefectural government engage in public relations activities including posting information on websites and displaying posters titled "Identity theft is a crime!" in order to prevent improper acquisition of passports, which has the potential to aid and abet international terrorism and international organized crime such as trafficking in persons and illegal immigration.
+- Based on the results of investigations and research into trafficking in persons carried out at the National Women's Education Center of Japan between FY2005 and FY2010, the center has produced display panels and leaflets titled "Eliminating trafficking in persons and violence against women" regarding the importance of raising awareness of trafficking in persons and also made this information available online. - O In 2023, the Ministry of Foreign Affairs designated (period (from February 20 to March 5) as a campaign period for strengthening screening to prevent the improper acquisition of travel documents through identity theft.
+During these campaign periods, passport offices in each prefecture and municipality commissioned by its prefectural government engaged in public relations activities, including posting information on websites and displaying posters in order to prevent improper acquisition of passports, which has the potential to aid and abet international terrorism and international organized crime such as trafficking in persons and illegal immigration.